sowmyathogiti/Healthify/README.md

 ## Security must be addressed throughout the app:

-- The Healthify-NWMSU app will provide convenient and clear controls for administrator functions.
+- The Healthify app will provide convenient and clear controls for administrator functions.

-- The Healthify-NWMSU will allow users to enter, view and modify data quickly and it can be easily use modern UL elements.
+- The Healthify will allow users to enter, view and modify data quickly and it can be easily use modern UL elements.

-- The Healthify-NWMSU app will provide a clear confirmation when an operation is completed.
+- The Healthify app will provide a clear confirmation when an operation is completed.

-- The Healthify-NWMSU app will provide professional and friendly design and user experience principles.
+- The Healthify app will provide professional and friendly design and user experience principles.

-- The Healthify-NWMSU app is responsive and can able to work on various mobile devices from phones to laptops and tablets in various orientations.
+- The Healthify app is responsive and can able to work on various mobile devices from phones to laptops and tablets in various orientations.

-- The Healthify-NWMSU app will provides a customizable theme which contains several color options, we used NW bearcat color in all our pages .
+- The Healthify app will provides a customizable theme which contains several color options, we used NW bearcat color in all our pages .

 ## Acceptance Criteria:

-- The Healthify-NWMSU app will work on all devices like in all android devices ,an iphone SE , an iPad and in all laptops.
+- The Healthify app will work on all devices like in all android devices ,an iphone SE , an iPad and in all laptops.
 - Admin is able to view and download all data entered by the user by just selecting the get data intoa file button.
 - Admin is able to  create and manage the user groups by selecting add symbol.
 - Admin is able to share challenge results with group members by clicking release results button.